dustinober1/Ebook_AI-Powered_Instructional_Design/docs/glossary.md

 ### Token
 The basic unit of text that an LLM reads and generates.
 A token can be a word, part of a word, or a character.
 A useful rule of thumb is **1,000 tokens ≈ 750 words**.

+## X

+### xAPI (Experience API)
+A standard for tracking learning experiences.
+Unlike SCORM, which mostly tracks "completion," xAPI can track specific actions (e.g., "User paused the video at 2:00," "User asked the AI for a hint"), providing richer data for analysis.

 ## Z

+### Zero-Drafting
+A technique where AI is used to instantly generate a first prototype (or "draft zero") of a course or module.
+This moves the design process from "blank page" to "editing and refining" immediately.

 ### Zero-Shot Prompting
 Asking an AI model to perform a task without providing any examples.
 (Contrast with **Few-Shot Prompting**, where you provide a few examples of the desired output format).